desktop/desktop/docs-braindump.md

 No LFS functionality exposed in the UI.

+### Git Shell

+No longer provide a shell for the user.
+When the user chooses to open a shell, we check if they have git installed yet.
+If not, we send them to help docs.

 ## Remaining UI Design

 These are views that we plan to redesign before the beta launch: